Donald Trump Jr. Reacts To Viral Photo, 5-Year-Old Son Breaks Leg In Aspen

 “And in all honesty if a couple bad pics is all you’ve got I’m pretty psyched. #tryharder #saltbae #trump #haters #hatersgonnahate”

 Meanwhile, Us Weekly reports that Donald Trump Jr.’s 5-year-old son Tristan was rushed to the hospital on Sunday, March 19, after he broke his leg while the family was vacationing in Aspen, Colorado.
-The outlet says that Secret Service agents took the little boy to the Aspen Valley Hospital and that he is now recuperating.
+The outlet says that Secret Service agents took the little boy to the Aspen Valley Hospital, and he is now recuperating.

 “Donald Jr. met them there and left his other kids on the mountain with other members of the Secret Service,” a source told the publication.
 “They gave the other kids a sleigh ride and they didn’t miss a beat.”